Let’s Go to The Ex: A 2026 CNE Toronto Guide

 The Farm is always a hit with families visiting the CNE Toronto.
 When my kids were younger, this was always their favourite stop.
 My son spent hours here watching bees make honey, admiring the sand sculpture artists, and riding the mini tractors.

-With lots of animals to see, fun games to play, and cool farming demonstrations, this one stop you won’t want to miss, especially with kids!
+With lots of animals to see, fun games to play, and cool farming demonstrations, this is one stop you won’t want to miss, especially with kids!

 6. International Pavilion